SaahirM/Taskursion/README.md

 To get a demo of this project running on your local device, you will need:
 - [Node.js](https://nodejs.org/)
 - A [local MongoDB server](https://www.mongodb.com/docs/manual/installation/) or [cloud-hosted MongoDB service](https://www.mongodb.com/atlas/database)
-- Google OAuth credentials from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
+- (Optional, for "Signup with Google") Google OAuth credentials from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
+- (Optional, for "Summarize with AI") An OpenAI API key from the [OpenAI Platform](https://platform.openai.com)

 ## Getting Started